 If you look at other places online, they usually answer this question with a resounding no!
 They mention how your own happiness is more important than anything else.
 While that is true, my answer is slightly different.

 It is OK to stay in an unhappy marriage if you think there is a chance that your relationship with your spouse will be better one day.
 Almost all marriages go through unhappy times, but those times end too.
-It could simply be that your marriage is going through a period which is generally difficult for most couples.
+It could simply be that your marriage is going through a period that is generally difficult for most couples.

 The problem is that couples unhappy with marriage tend to take out their frustrations on each other.
 Chances are you have done the same at some point.
 That is by far the worst thing you can do.
 Instead, consider down the following: